 Section IV: Geographic Distribution of Indiana Nurse Workforce includes a summary and maps of RNs and APRNs.

 The 2021 Registered Nurse Workforce Data Report provides key information on Indiana's RN workforce.
-Additional data can be viewed or requested online at <a href="https://doi.org/but.ncb/but.
+Additional data can be viewed or requested online at bowenportal.org.